okta/okta-signin-widget/test/testcafe/README.md

 At root directory of okta-signin-widget

+Use following commands to run testcafe tests.
+Make sure playground is not running and consuming the localhost port.
+Also make sure your .widgetrc file points to localhost:3000 instead of rain.

-All in once
+Run All

-- `yarn test:testcafe-run chrome`
+- `yarn test:testcafe chrome`

+Run single Fixture

+- `yarn test:testcafe chrome -f "Unknown user form"`

+Run all similar Fixtures that matches the pattern

+- `yarn test:testcafe chrome -F "Unknown.*"`

+Run a single test

+- `yarn test:testcafe chrome -t "should have editable fields"`

+Run all similar tests that matches the pattern

+- `yarn test:testcafe chrome -T "should.*"`

+### To run testcafe without building playground each time you run test

-Or start playground at one terminal and run the test in another terminal.
+Start playground at one terminal and run the test in another terminal.
 Useful at development time in order to get quicker feedback.

 - `yarn test:testcafe-setup`

 - `yarn testcafe chrome test/testcafe/spec`
+- `yarn testcafe chrome test/testcafe/spec -T "should.*`

+Note: Above command directly runs testcafe which is different then test:testcafe

+Live reload test for faster development

+- `yarn testcafe chrome test/testcafe/spec -f "Unknown user form" --live`

 ## Guideline for writting test